 The game had been in trouble for several years already.
 Attendance was in decline and rumors of fixing had caused injury before.
-The Black Sox Scandal seemed destined to ruin baseball as a professional sport entirely.
+The Black Sox Scandal seemed destined to ruin baseball as a professional sport entirely.143

-2. The Pitch That Killed
+2. The Pitch That Killed144

 Only one major leaguer in the history of baseball has been killed by a pitch.
 His name was Ray Chapman, and he played shortstop for the Cleveland Indians.
 On August 16, 1920, Cleveland played in New York during a crucial series in a tight pennant race.
-The Yankees' best pitcher, Carl Mays, beaned Chapman behind Ted Williams and Babe Ruth (left to right), two of baseball's greatest hitters, met for the first time in 1943 at Fenway Park.
-Many of baseball's most colorful and beloved characters, including Casey Stengel (opposite page, upper right) and Mickey Mantle (opposite page, lower right, running home), were called to testify before Congress on the antitrust exemption.

-the left ear, and Cleveland's rising star was dead several hours later.
+The Yankees' best pitcher, Carl Mays, beaned Chapman behind the left ear, and Cleveland's rising star was dead several hours later.